 We’ve all seen our fair share of corny infomercials from the 1990s with people who obviously never used the product, praising it for how awesome it is.
 There is no doubt that hiring actors and paying them is an action you can take but most brands nowadays don’t go through all the trouble.

 Having been in the writing business for almost a decade now, I was hired quite a few times to write fake testimonials for various clients.
-Even though there is very little value in fake testimonials, businesses in various industries write and publish them quite often.
+Even though there is very little value in fake testimonials, businesses in various industries write and publish them quite often as public records.

 In short, faking a video testimonial is much more complicated and expensive than writing a fake testimonial and slapping on a stock image you found on Google (or even without it).